davidmam/EEG-sleep-analysis/README.md

     - create a folder where the analysis will be stored & copy inside the configuration files that can be found at ./trainModel/configurationFiles/ Modify the configuration files accordingly
-    - go to ./trainModel/ & run the "run_gpu.sh" script after having modifying it accordingly
+    - go to ./trainModel/ & run the "run_gpu.sh" script after having modified it accordingly

 ## Step 2: latent states inference